mono/Embeddinator-4000/docs/getting-started-objective-c.md

 Notes:

-* Earlier versions of macOS, Xcode and Mono _might_ work but are untested and unsupported;
+* Earlier versions of macOS, Xcode and Mono _might_ work, but are untested and unsupported;
-* Code generation can be done on Windows but it is only possible to compile it on a Mac computer where Xcode is installed;
+* Code generation can be done on Windows, but it is only possible to compile it on a Mac computer where Xcode is installed;

 ## Installation